ugtrain/ugtrain/examples/README.md

 The game process name must always be located in the first line.
 The PID is searched by name with `pidof <GameProcessName> | cut -d ' ' -f 1`.
-This ensures always attaching to the most recently started instance.
+This ensures always attaching to the most recently started game instance.

 ### [ game_call GameProcessCall ]